alro5921/coors-field-analysis/README.md

 ## Data

-My schedule data was taken from [Retrosheets Gamelogs](https://www.retrosheet.org/gamelogs/index.html).
-Each row contains aggregate stats from a game.
-Since the Rockies' initial season, there was about 63,000 games
+I worked primarily with schedule data taken from Retrosheets, [Retrosheets Gamelogs](https://www.retrosheet.org/gamelogs/index.html).
+Each row contains aggregate stats from a major league baseball game; each team's score, how many hits and what type of hits each team had, who the home and visiting teams were (and w) umpires and their positioning.
+These contained about 63,000 games since the Rockies' debut in 1993, or about 2,100 at Coors Field* itself.

+Which is sort of astounding considering multiple

-I've restricted my analysis to the 2002 onwards, as the Rockies implemented several stadium and ball changes to attempt to decrease the runs scored (most notably a humidor).
+I've restricted my analysis to the 2002 season onwards, as the Rockies implemented several stadium and ball changes to decrease the runs scored (most notably a humidor).
 That cut the games to about 50,000 games and 1,450 games at Coors Field.

 The data was complete and comprhes.
 The fields of interest